IFB-ElixirFr/katacoda-scenarios/ifb-unix/session04/step-Input_of_command.md

 The tr command translates (or deletes) characters from a text provided as input.
 The seq1 file contains one DNA sequence that we want to convert in RNA sequence (by replacing T by U) and change from upper case to lowercase ex. : tr [AGCT] [agcu] seq1

+Icone remark: cat toto is equivalent to cat < toto and therefore cat < toto is seldom used

++figure complété de l'input stream